HimoriK/book/src/ch04-01-what-is-ownership.md

 runs; in other languages, the programmer must explicitly allocate and free the memory.
 Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
 If any of the rules are violated, the program won’t compile.
-None of the features of ownership will slow down your program while it’s running.
+Ownership won't slow down your program

 In this chapter, you’ll learn ownership by working through some examples that focus on a very common data structure: strings.